I'll Sleep When I'm Dead (Bon Jovi song)

 "I'll Sleep When I'm Dead" is a song by American rock band Bon Jovi.
-It was released on July 26, 1993, as the fourth single from their fifth studio album, Keep the Faith (1992).
+It was released on July 26, 1993, by Mercury and Jambco, as the fourth single from their fifth studio album, Keep the Faith (1992).
 The song was written by Jon Bon Jovi, Richie Sambora, and Desmond Child.
 "I'll Sleep When I'm Dead" reached No. 17 on the UK Singles Chart, No. 97 on the US Billboard Hot 100, and No. 29 on the Billboard Album Rock Tracks charts.
 The grave of the Doors' lead singer Jim Morrison was featured in the song's music video.

 Live performances

 The driving drumbeat and catchy chorus of "I'll Sleep When I'm Dead" have made it a crowd favourite during live performances.
 It had the distinction of being one of the few Bon Jovi songs to be played at virtually every live concert since its introduction, until The Circle Tour in 2010, where it was only played occasionally.
-When played, it is often incorporated into a medley with a cover song inserted into the middle, such as "Jumpin' Jack Flash" by The Rolling Stones, or "Papa Was a Rollin' Stone" by The Undisputed Truth.
+When played, it is often incorporated into a medley with a cover song inserted into the middle, such as "Jumpin' Jack Flash" by the Rolling Stones, or "Papa Was a Rollin' Stone" by the Undisputed Truth.

 Concert footage of "I'll Sleep When I'm Dead" can be viewed on the Live From London and The Crush Tour DVDs.